ajorgensen89/api_5/README.md

 The user can click on eithe the image or the comment speech bubble to leave and comment.<br>
 <img src="frontend/src/assets/images/readme-images-frontend/APICommentPost.png " width=20% height=20%>
 <br>
+From a desired comment, the user can navigate to the profile of the owner who posted the comment.<br>

 ### Voting.